stephennancekivell/stephennancekivell.github.io/content/posts/2022-07-09-http4s-websockets.md

     }
 ```

-Then in a web client, you can subscribe to the websocket like this.
+Then in a JavaScript client, you can subscribe to the Web Socket like this.

 ```js
 const socket = new WebSocket("ws://localhost:8080/ws");